akalinux/span-tools/README.md

 The creation of the ColumnSets instance remains unchanged from our previous examples.
 No special changes or initialization settings are required to enable the use of chan based communications via go routines.
-The top level ColumnSets.AddColumnXX methods are agnostic to how the data is accumulated, so you can mix and match ass many variations as needed.
+The top level ColumnSets.AddColumnXX methods are agnostic to how the data is accumulated, so you can mix and match as many variations as needed.

 __Creation of our go routines__

 The creation of our go routines is done via a declaration of a closure.
 Each call to our closure will spawn an new go routine and begin pushing data to our initialized chan instance under the hood for us.
+The closure will create and manage an instance of OlssChanStater[E] and add it to our ColumnSets instance.
+From there on out the context management will be handled by the ColumnSets instances.

 The OlssChanStater[E] struct when instantiated by a factory interface will be initialized with 3 important instances: